 - BEST OVERALL: DEWALT DGL571 Lighted Roller Tool Bag

-- BEST BANG FOR THE BUCK: Stark 20″ Rolling Wide Mouth Tool Bag Tote
+- RUNNER UP: Stark 20″ Rolling Wide Mouth Tool Bag Tote

 - BEST LIGHTWEIGHT: CLC Custom Leathercraft L258 TechGear Roller Tool Bag